top of page

 • The Adult ADHD Centre is a neuro-affirming clinic led by Dr. Parhar, who actively treats individuals with ADHD.

 • Potential refund through private health insurance.
-Blue Sky Learning can assist you in seeing if coaching fits your needs.
+Blue Sky Learning can help you determine whether coaching fits your needs.

 • Psychotherapy Matters connects clients and therapist health providers with psychiatrists who can diagnose ADHD, covered by provincial insurance.